What is Electrical Signal Therapy (EST)?

 Is the treatment painful?

 EST treatments are NOT painful.
 We are using small amounts of electricity.
-Most patients mention that the treatments feel goof during and after treatments.
+Most patients mention that the treatments feel good during and after treatments.
 You will be able to drive and walk out of the clinic right after the treatment.

 Does my insurance cover EST?